Top-5 Kansas City Scouts of All-Time

 Paiement missed some time in his sophomore season of 1975-76, but he continued what would become 11 straight seasons of 20 or more goals.
 Playing in 57 games of the 80-game scheduled, Paiement finished second on the Scouts for goals (21) and points (43).
 He would represent Kansas City at the 29th NHL All-Star Game played in Philadelphia on Jan.
 20, 1976.

 Paiement’s 47 goals and 222 penalty minutes in a Scouts uniform are both records for the team’s 2-season history.
 The solid right winger would have an NHL career of 946 regular season games, across seven different teams.
 Paiement completed his career in 1988 season having scored 356 goals in total.
-He was also the last active player to have suited up for the Scouts at the time of his retirement.